 Using Host Networking isn’t as simple as enabling it in the containers settings.
 AdGuard Home, just like Unraid, is controlled using a web interface.
 By default, AdGuard Home wants to use port 80 for that interface.
 That port, however, is already occupied by the Unraid interface.
 If you select host networking and attempt to start the container, you will be greeted by an error message.

 Because we want to use Host Networking, there is no possibility of mapping the ports, as there is when using the Bridged Network.
 Because the AdGuard Home Docker container doesn’t have its own IP address in Host Networking mode, all

 Configuring AdGuard Home for host networking

-Before getting started with the container settings, you have to make sure that you have assigned your Unraid system a static IP.
-You can check whether this is true in the network settings.
-If you are using a dynamic address you will have to stop the Docker and VM services and change the setting.
+Before getting started with the container settings, you have to make sure that you have assigned your Unraid system a static IP address.
+This is something you should do anyway, so if you haven’t done it yet, do it now, even if you have no interest in the rest of this guide.
+You can check whether your Unraid system is using a static IP in the network settings.
+If you are using a dynamic address you will have to stop the Docker and VM services and then change the setting.

 If you were, like me, having trouble integrating Home Assistant with AdGuard Home that should also be possible after the final adjustment to the Docker container.
 Simply use the port 180 when configuring the integration.